bitcoinops/bitcoinops.github.io/_posts/en/podcast/2024-10-31-deepdive-superscalar.md

 this is not a P2P protocol.
 The LSP is different from the clients.
 We are assuming that the clients here are small end users and we're assuming that the LSP is a big whale at the minimum, and is probably a corporation that can hold a lot of funds together.
-So, one of the things here is that the LSP can actually actually provide these services.
+So, one of the things here is that the LSP can actually provide these services.
 One of those things that I've been mentioning also is that it can negotiate onchain feerate futures with miners.
 And the effect of this is that because it is negotiating onchain feerate futures from